ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 Known Issues

-Only ATA drives (both PATA and SATA), various USB to ATA bridges and drives behind 3ware RAID controllers are supported for now.
+Only ATA drives (both PATA and SATA), various USB to ATA bridges and drives behind some RAID controllers are supported for now.
 The main reasons are:

 * We can't support drives which don't work with smartmontools.
 This affects drives which don't support SMART or don't export SMART data correctly (e.g.